msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 ## _Conforma_ Server build, versioning, and install using Docker

+The following is a guide to building Conforma, pushing it to the servers, configuring the servers with Docker and docker-compose, and launching the app.

+Most of this can be accomplished using custom scripts we've made which reduces the effort required to upgrade a server to just a few short lines.
+Please see [Server Upgrade Guide](Server-Upgrade-Guide.md) for an overview of that process, as well as how to configure a new server with the launch scripts.

 ## Prep

 - Add token to githubtoken.txt (for downloading expression-evaluator)
   - requires token that has read access to packages on server repo
-  - Trobleshooting error 403 Unauthorised when running `yarn install` [Source](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token):
+  - Troubleshooting error 403 Unauthorised when running `yarn install` [Source](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token):
     - Run `npm login --scope=@openmsupply --registry=https://npm.pkg.github.com`
     - Then enter your github registration `username`, `passowrd` (token) and `email`
 - Ensure your back-end `.env` has a variable called `FRONT_END_PATH` with the _full_ path to the front-end repo on your local system.